anas622/nextjs-walkthrough/README.md

 # nextjs-walkthrough

-## It's walkthrough from an udemy course.
+## It's a walkthrough from udemy React course.
 Use it however you need.

 <a href="https://github.com/maxschwarzmueller">Original Author</a>